-A total of 362 properties went to auction and were reported to the REIV this week and 193 of those sold and 169 passed in.
-113 of the properties that were passed in were passed in on a vendor bid.
+There were a total of 525 auction results reported to the REIV this week and 277 of those sold and 248 passed in.
+Of the 248 properties that passed in, 157 passed in on a vendor bid.
 The clearance rate at the same time last year was 59% when there were over 700 auctions.

-The NPB Clearance Rate for the week was 68%, down slightly from last week when it was recorded at 69%.
-A total of 38 properties were reviewed by the team at NPB this week and 26 of those found new owners and 12 passed in.
+The NPB Clearance Rate for the week was 60%, down 8% from last week when the NPB Clearance Rate was 68%.
+Of the 46 properties we reviewed over the weekend, 28 of those sold and 18 passed in.

 If you need any assistance with searching, assessing or negotiating your next property purchase or simply wish to discuss your property buying needs, please don’t hesitate to contact us.
 Alternatively, you can complete our online Help Us Help You form and we will contact you.